SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Line Type Options of Internal Tables
+### Line/Table Type Options of Internal Tables

-This section explores various line type options when declaring internal tables.Apart from the (globally available) line types of database tables, you can also use other line/table types.
-Among them, for example:
+This section explores various line (i.e. structured) and table type options when declaring internal tables.
+Various examples have already been covered in the previous sections.
+Among the options are, for example:
+- Elementary line types based on elementary built-in ABAP types, locally declared elementary types, globally available elementary types such as DDIC data elements
+- Line types based on both locally declared and globally available structured types
-- globally available line type of DDIC structures and CDS entities
+  - Among the globally available line types are, for example, DDIC structures, database tables and CDS objects such as CDS view entities
-- globally available table types declared in the DDIC
+  - Note that internal tables can be created as [deep tables](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendeep_table_glosry.htm).
+That is, internal tables can contain [deep](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abendeep_glosry.htm) components (references, internal tables or strings).
+Structures can also be components of internal tables.
+For more information, see the [Variants of Structures](02_Structures.md#variants-of-structures) in the *Structures* cheat sheet.
-- locally declared line and table types (as shown above)
+- Table types based on both locally declared and globally available table types
+- References

+> **💡 Note**<br>
-- line and table types declared in the public visibility section of classes/interfaces that are gloablly visibile
+> Types declared in the public visibility section of classes/interfaces are also globally visible and can be used for the creation.

 <table>
 <tr>